dubtcs/nand/jack_compiler/README.md

 Compiler is a simple console application.
 Call `start jcom <filename/directory>` from inside the translator directory, and it will compile a jack program.

 The compiler can compile both individual files and entire directories.
+One *.vm file is creating for each *.jack file.

 Two versions of the compiler are present:
  - `jcom-xml` outputs a formatted *.xml file of the supplied code.
  - `jcom` outputs a *.vm file of the supplied code that works with the JACK virtual machine.
-(WIP)

 ## Download + Build